 - Fees for Members of Armed Forces, Veterans & Dependents – To be compliant with requirements of 38 U.S.C.
 3679 as amended, the following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes:

 - A veteran who was honorably discharged or released from a period of not less than ninety (90) days of active duty in the military, naval, or air service within three (3) years before the date of enrollment in a program of study.

 - A dependent1 or spouse of a veteran under paragraph 1.

 - A dependent of a member of the active duty armed forces, when the member of the armed forces:

 - is stationed in the State of Arkansas pursuant to permanent change of station (PCS) military orders

 - is continuously domiciled in Arkansas for at least six consecutive months before entering active military service and who maintains Arkansas as the permanent home of record while on active military duty, or

-- demonstrated a change of bona fide domicile from another stat to Arkansas at least twelve consecutive months prior to separation, discharge, or retirement from active military duty.
+- demonstrated a change of bona fide domicile from another state to Arkansas at least twelve consecutive months prior to separation, discharge, or retirement from active military duty.
 This provision is forfeited if the military person does not return to Arkansas within 36 months after separation, discharge, or retirement from active duty.

 - A veteran using education assistance under either Chapter 30 (Montgomery G.I.
 Bill™— Active Duty Program) or Chapter 33 (Post-9/11 G.I.
 Bill™), of Title 38 of the United States Code, who lives in the State of Arkansas while attending a school located in the State of Arkansas (regardless of his/her formal state of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more.